PatrykMazur87/Email_Classifier_with_ML/README.md

 # Automate Your Workflow: Email Classification with Machine Learning
 **Description**:

-This notebook empowers you to streamline your email workflow by leveraging the power of machine learning for email classification.
+This notebooks empowers you to streamline your email workflow by leveraging the power of machine learning for email classification.

 **Key Features**: